hyd3sec/hyd3sec.github.io/_posts/2020-10-2-getting-cves.md

 ---
 layout: post
-title: Sample 2
+title: A Simple Guide to Getting CVEs
 categories: [Security Research]
-tags: [demo, dbyll, dbtek, sample2]
+tags: [cve, security research, publishing]
-description: A Simple Guide to Getting CVEs
+description: A step-by-step guide on how to obtain CVEs.
 ---

 ### Co-authored with Bobby Cooke (@0xboku)